RussDev7/Terraria.Mod.TheTerrariaSeedProject/README.md

-//the code was copied und merged from former projects, &nbsp;
+//the code was copied und merged from former projects, \\
 //has many quick coding fixes, repetitions, unused and unnecessary content

 //the code hardly need some refactoring